Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine: Experimental assessment

 \subsection{Model selection}

 A fundamental phase in using machine learning algorithms consists in finding the best set of \textit{hyperparameters}, i.e. the set of parameters of both the ML model and the learning algorithm which remain unchanged during the learning phase and whose values influence the final ML model performance on a given dataset \cite{heaton2018ian}.
 This stage is often referred to as \textit{model selection}.
-Examples of hyperparameters related to our proposal are the number of layers for the probabilistic encoder and the dimensionality of the latent space \textit{z} of the VAE, or the value of the parameter \textit{v} and kernel type for the OC-SVM.
+Examples of hyperparameters related to our proposal are the number of layers for the probabilistic encoder and the dimensionality of the latent space \textit{z} of the VAE.
 Different approaches are known in literature to evaluate a ML model on some data during the hyperparameter search, such as the \textit{holdout method} \cite{james2013introduction}.
-In our work, since only data related to the undamaged structure are involved in the training process, and since this set of data has a not too small number of samples, we chose \textit{k-fold Cross-Validation}, that is commonly used for its statistical significance \cite{heaton2018ian}.
+In our work, since only data related to the undamaged structure are involved in the training process, and since this set of data has a {not-too-small} number of samples, we chose \textit{k-fold Cross-Validation}, that is commonly used for its statistical significance \cite{heaton2018ian}.
 In particular, in our experiments we set $k=10$ to determine the data partitioning.
 In order to explore and evaluate different sets of hyperparameters, we referred to \textit{hyperparameter optimization} algorithms since, due to the high number of hyperparameters of the overall architecture, a manual tuning could have been too much expensive from a timing perspective.
 Among the different algorithms proposed in literature, our choice fell on the \textit{bayesian optimization} \cite{snoek2012practical}.

-In this work, for each sensor, VAE and OC-SVM model selection stages were performed separately.
-For the VAE model selection stage, $100$ trials were set for the bayesian optimization in order to \textit{minimize} the averaged reconstruction error on validation sets produced by the $k$-fold Cross-Validation. \textit{Multi-Layered Full-Connected Neural Networks} as probabilistic encoder and probabilistic decoder were adopted as architecture.
-Then, using the best VAE model, damage-sensitive features extraction stage was performed using original and reconstructed signals in order to perform the OC-SVM model selection stage, where 50 trials were set for the bayesian optimization in order to \textit{maximize} the average of inlier on validation sets produced by the k-fold Cross-Validation (Figure \ref{fig:ocsvm_boundary}).
-Hyperparameters search spaces are shown in Table \ref{tab:bayesiansearchspace}.